-The PRPs removed contaminated soil and equipment as well as 315,848 cubic yards of non-hazardous acid-generating waste materials from the North Potato Creek watershed in 2007 and 2008.
+The PRPs removed contaminated soil and equipment as well as non-hazardous acid-generating waste materials from the North Potato Creek watershed from 2007 to 2013.

 The PRPs installed the Belltown Creek and the Gypsum Pond Creek diversion systems to route clean waters around the most heavily contaminated parts of the watershed, completed modifications to existing dams 1, 2 and 3, and completed construction of dams 4 and 5 in 2011.

 In September 2011, EPA issued a cleanup plan (a Record of Decision, or ROD) for OU-5 the Ocoee River.

 In September 2012, EPA issued a cleanup plan (a Record of Decision, or ROD) for OU-3 the Davis Mill Creek Collection and Treatment System.